thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-paper-profiler.md

   <layperson_comprehensible>
     <![CDATA[
-      {Can the reasoning be explained to a layperson? (layperson is defined as a non-expert, an educated adult willing to invest the effort to master the subject and terminology)}
+      {Can the reasoning be explained to a layperson? (layperson is defined as a non-expert, an educated adult willing to invest the effort to master the subject and terminology) Answer Yes or No}
     ]]>
   <explanation>
     <![CDATA[